ndsev/zserio-tutorial-cpp/README.md

 Of course checking for the value has better runtime performance once you do comparisons.
 But for debug purposes or similar this might come handy sometimes.

-The other feature is that you can always retrieve the actual bit size of the structures in zserio by calling `bitSizeOf()`.

-In the tutorial we use it for plain informational purpose only.
+In the tutorial we use `bitSizeOf()` method as well for plain informational purpose:

 ```cpp
 std::cout << "Bit size of employee: " << employee.bitSizeOf() << std::endl;